lee-dohm/code-smells/FIT2107/metrics/README.md

 ## Taylorism

 Taylorism
-The idea of managing the behaviour of workers producing something by systematic measurement was

-(to simplify a little) popularized by Fredrick Winslow Taylor in the early twentieth century.
-His ideas are summarized in his book, Principles of Scientific Management21.
-Many of the principles espoused in it are echoed in software engineering today, particularly the more rigid, process-oriented types.
+The idea of managing the behaviour of workers producing something by systematic measurement (measure everything).
+Many of the principles espoused in it are echoed in software engineering today, particularly the more **rigid, process-oriented types**.
 In short, Taylor espoused the following:

 * Based on empirical measurement, develop a detailed "science" for each worker's job - essentially, a **manual describing in detail exactly how they should do their work as efficiently as possible**.